Kakashizensei/Cybersecurity_Portfolio/README.md

 Which file is the playbook and where do you copy it?

-The playbook are .yml files which instruct which modules to install on a machine and are copied to the Ansible folder located in the directory /etc/ansible.
+The playbooks are .yml files which instruct which modules to install on a machine and are copied to the Ansible folder located in the directory /etc/ansible.

 Which file do you update to make Ansible run the playbook on a specific machine?